-Pornography is a sin, but it is not the unpardonable sin.
+Pornography is a sin, but it is not an unpardonable sin.
 It is also a sin a large part of the church (men and women) struggle with because we have a sex-saturated society.
 You see lustful images everywhere.
 The movies and TV shows all portray women as ready to hop into bed with any guy that comes along.
-On the other side of the fence are the women in society who have come from a broken relationship.
-Often they are looking to get married again so they don’t have to raise kids alone.
+On the other side of the fence are the women in society who have come from broken relationships.
+Often, they are looking to get married again so they don’t have to raise kids alone.
 It is a well-known fact that men think about sex a lot and many men look at women in sexual terms.
 All of these conditions and more make for a world that continually promotes sex.
 Many people turn to pornography thinking it is harmless.

 The problem with porn is that it is highly addictive.
 It releases chemicals in our brains that incite pleasure.
 A person can get addicted to that “high” just like any other drug.
 The other issue is saturation-or the law of diminishing returns.
 Looking at photos is great for a while, but then gets boring, so a person goes to video.
-Soft porn becomes boring so they start looking for harder and harder porn and even perversions to get the same stimulation.
+Soft porn becomes boring, so they start looking for harder and harder porn and even perversions to get the same stimulation.
 After a while, impersonal videos give way to live webcam sex chat rooms.
-Finally, people turn from the internet to look for real sex with real people.
+Finally, people turn to the internet to look for real sex with real people.
 Like any addiction, it may take a little time, but once started it always escalates unless you stop it.